JuJuz1/MOOC_CSB2024/REPORT.md

 ## FLAW 4: Insecure design
 https://github.com/JuJuz1/MOOC_CSB2024/blob/35646f178f73f130094bbb76f2c8a079317ba3c0/project/src/vulnerabilities/views.py#L37
 https://github.com/JuJuz1/MOOC_CSB2024/blob/35646f178f73f130094bbb76f2c8a079317ba3c0/project/src/vulnerabilities/utils.py#L70
 Insecure design is a broad term for the design failures in software which occur due to insufficient security considerations.
 The potential risks or attacks a malicious actor could exploit are not fully covered by the system’s security measures.
 In this example, the user could leave a message to the site using the messages page.
 The flaw arises from the fact that the server assumes the input is validated properly and that there are no other ways to input data to the server.
-The latter which could be done by manually constructing the url to input an empty string.
+The latter could be done by manually constructing the url to input an empty string.
 Ultimately, the design choice of invalidating the database and clearing it when there exists an empty message leads to the root of the flaw.

 Fixing this issue would require multiple steps.
 First, the database should not be cleared if there exists an empty message (i.e. empty string).
 And secondly, the server should get the input using POST, not GET.
 This way the url couldn’t be manually constructed to send invalid considered data.